Analysis | For the Wizards, Game 1 was there for the taking. Then the Sixers took it.

 Which meant Sunday afternoon the Wizards had a chance to shock the NBA.
-They shot 56 percent from the floor, outplayed the Sixers in the paint and on the break and held Embiid to numbers fitting of a mere mortal.
-But for all that, the Wizards will still go into Wednesday’s Game 2 facing a 1-0 series deficit.
+They shot 56 percent from the field, outplayed the 76ers in the paint and on the break and held Embiid to numbers fitting of a mere mortal.
+But for all that, the Wizards still will go into Wednesday’s Game 2 facing a 1-0 series deficit.

 “I’m surprised we didn’t win,” Wizards Coach Scott Brooks said after Washington’s 125-118 defeat.
 “We went to the game thinking about the win.
 We don’t want to be close. … We were solid but not good enough.”